 - Former Chair of Eating Disorders Awareness Week, UC Berkeley

-- Along with my colleauge, Dr. Bindu Garapaty, I presented a workshop addressing the cultural considerations when assessing, diagnosing and treating postpartum mood concerns among Asian and Asian American women.
+- Along with my colleauge, Dr. Bindu Garapaty, I presented a workshop discussing how culture impacts diagnosing and treating postpartum mood concerns among Asian and Asian American women.

-- In April, 2015, I presented at the APA, Division 39 (divison of psychoanalysis) about the postpartum support group, "The Afterglow" that I co-facilitate for the UCSF Women's Health and Resource Center.
+- In April 2015, I presented at the APA, Division 39 (divison of psychoanalysis) conference about "The Afterglow," the postpartum support group that I co-developed and co-facilitate for the UCSF Women's Health and Resource Center.

-- In April, 2016, I presented at a perinatal education conference for the CPMC Department of Nursing and talked about cultural sensitivity when working with antenatal and postpartum patients.
+- In April 2016, I presented at a perinatal education conference for the CPMC Department of Nursing, addressing cultural sensitivity in the postpartum setting.